jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_llm.md

 If the prediction tensor is longer than the target tensor, the function pads the target tensor with the padding value.
 The padding is applied to the `of_name` key of the `targets` dictionary.

-After the realignment and padding, the function converts the tensors to the float32 data type, as text metric computation typically requires float32 tensors.
+After the realignment, the function converts the tensors to float32 data type, as some operations require float32 tensors for metric computation.

 Finally, the function returns the realigned `targets` and `predictions` dictionaries.